 Federal financial aid is made up of loans, grants and work subsidy programs.
 Federal grant money is reserved for the most needy students.
 Loans offered to undergraduate students and parents are subsidized in part by the federal government, making them more attractive than commercial loans.
 Students also have the ability to defer repayment until after they leave school.

-Why is my NYS TAP award not listed on my online awards?
+Why did my NYS TAP award change?

 Can I change my mind and have aid that I had previously declined or reduced reinstated?

 Students who wish to change the amount of an award they accepted or accept an award they declined previously will need to contact firstname.lastname@example.org to request that an award(s) be reinstated.
 Reinstatement of student aid will depend on availability of funding and federal and state regulations.
 Please note that students always have the option of contacting the Student Information Center by phone at 800-847-3000 but requests for changes to aid must be in writing to the Financial Aid Office.

 I have been awarded Federal Work Study but have decided that I would not like to accept it, or I've accepted Federal Work Study but would now like to decrease my award.
 Whom should I notify?

 You should email email@example.com and list your complete name, student ID and that you wish to decline/decrease your Federal Work Study award.
 If you choose to decrease the amount of Federal Work Study previously awarded, you must notify the financial aid office in writing.
 If receiving loans for the same academic year, Federal Direct Unsubsidized loans will not be reviewed for potential increase, unless this is requested by the student.

 What is the difference between subsidized and unsubsidized loans?

 A subsidized loan is awarded on the basis of federally calculated financial need.
 The government pays the interest on the loan during the time that you are enrolled in college and during the six-month grace period.
 Please note that subsidized loans only will be available to undergraduate students.